 Located in Pattaya, the Sanctuary of Truth is an incomplete museum that was designed by Lek Viriyaphan in Ayutthaya style.
 It is a unique landmark in the area, having been constructed completely out of wood from Mai Takien, Mai Deang, Teak, and Mai Panchayat species.
 It also houses wooden sculptures and idols.
 Its construction started in 1981 and is still ongoing to this date, though visitors are allowed to enter provided they wear hard hats.
 The Sanctuary of the Truth is built on 13 hectares and is the internal space of the temple is 2,115 square meters, with the famous spire rising 105 meters high.
 This sanctuary is the best example of Thai craftsmanship.

 Sukhothai Historical Park, Sukhothai

 A UNESCO world heritage site, Sukhothai Historical Park is located where the capital of the ancient Sukhothai Kingdom used to stand between the 13th and 14th centuries.
-The park includes the ruins of the ancient city, which is adjacent to the modern city of the same name and the capital of Sukhothai Province.
+The park includes the ruins of the ancient city, which is adjacent to the modern Thai city of the same name and the capital of Sukhothai Province.
 The park is home to 21 historical sites and four large ponds, all walled within the fortress, with additional 70 sites within its 5 kilometers radius.
 The park is divided into different regions with a separate admission fee.
 Visitors are allowed to explore the park on foot or by bicycle since motorbikes and cars are banned.
 If you are a lover of temples, make sure you check out the likes of Wat Mahathat, Wat Si Sawai, and Wat Trapang Ngoen just to name a few.

 Ayutthaya Historical Park